 Backing up data is essential for a business.
 Storing data on business software as well as in the cloud is an ideal way to preserve vital customer lists and business contacts, copies of contracts, transaction records, employee information, tax and other important documents.
 But back-ups consume lots of bandwidth.
 You may be able to adjust the settings on your backup programs to prevent duplicating saved data, or to reduce the frequency of backups.
 These save both time and data.

 Streaming and downloading video consumes more data than almost any other online activity.
 If employees are using your Wi-Fi on their smartphones, they may be watching video and doing other activities that consume the data you need to run your business.

 Spyware, malware and other programs can consume data without your knowledge.
 Use software or a program to detect such threats and keep them out.
-Plus, be sure to have your wireless router password protected so no one is getting a free data ride on your service.
-For more information, take a look at our article Control who’s on your home network; it includes tips that apply to business users, too.
+Also, be sure to have your Wi-Fi network password protected so you can control who gains access to it.